List of incidents and protests of the United States racial unrest: Trial of Derek Chauvin protests, March 7, 2021–June 25, 2021

-Atlanta shooting protests, March 16, 2021–ongoing
+Atlanta shooting protests, March 16, 2021–2022

 On March 16, 2021, a series of mass shootings occurred at three spas in metropolitan Atlanta, Georgia.
 Eight people were killed, six of whom were Asian women.
 A suspect, 21-year-old Robert Aaron Long, was taken into custody later that day.
 Several anti-Asian violence rallies have been held across the United States in 2021 in response to the recent rise of racism against Asian Americans.
 Several of the rallies are named "Stop Asian Hate".

-Daunte Wright protests, April 11, 2021–December 23, 2021
+Daunte Wright protests, April 11, 2021–December 23, 2021; Sentencing protests, February 18, 2022

 On April 11, 2021, at 1:48 p.m., 20-year-old Daunte Wright was shot and killed during a traffic stop by Kim Potter, an officer with the police department of Brooklyn Center, a suburb of Minneapolis.
 His girlfriend, a passenger in his car, was also injured.
 An initially peaceful demonstration at the scene of the shooting turned violent following a strengthened police presence, and looting was reported.
 On April 13, 2021, Potter resigned, as well as Brooklyn Center police chief Tim Gannon, who said that Potter accidentally fired her gun.
 The next day, Potter was charged with second-degree manslaughter.

-Adam Toledo protests, April 15, 2021–ongoing
+Adam Toledo protests, April 15–16, 2021

 On March 29, 2021, at 2:38 a.m., a 13-year-old Mexican American boy, Adam Toledo, was shot and killed by Eric Stillman, a Chicago Police Department officer, in the Little Village neighborhood on the West Side of Chicago.
-After the incident, the Chicago Police Department stated Toledo had been killed after an "armed confrontation" with police.
+After the incident, the Chicago Police Department stated Toledo had been killed after an armed confrontation with police.
 Several days later, Cook County prosecutor James Murphy alleged in court that Adam was holding a gun the instant when Stillman shot him.
 When Stillman's body cam footage was released on April 15, 2021, Toledo could be seen raising his hands unarmed immediately prior to being killed.
 The release of the footage sparked protests in Chicago and around the country.

-Ma'Khia Bryant protests, April 20, 2021–ongoing
+Ma'Khia Bryant protests, April 20–22, 2021

-On April 20, 2021, Ma'Khia Bryant, a 16-year-old African-American girl, was fatally shot by Columbus police officer Nicholas Reardon in Columbus, Ohio.
+On April 20, 2021, Ma'Khia Bryant, a 16-year-old African-American girl, was fatally shot by Columbus police officer Nicholas Reardon in Columbus, Ohio when she attacked another girl with a knife.
 Bryant was transported to Mount Carmel East hospital, where she was pronounced dead.
 The killing sparked protests in Columbus and around Ohio.
 A few dozen protesters would hold a sit-in protest outside the Colorado state capitol starting on the evening of April 23 and ending on the afternoon of April 24.

-Andrew Brown Jr. protests, April 24, 2021–ongoing
+Andrew Brown Jr. protests, April 24, 2021–May 2, 2021

 On April 21, 2021, 42-year-old Andrew Brown Jr. was fatally shot in the back of the head by police as he drove away.
 Protesters gathered in Elizabeth City, North Carolina, where the shooting occurred, demanding for body camera footage to be released.